programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 baseMap
 ```

-{% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-12.gif" alt="A second animated map showing a more complex set of data displayed with the Tooltip plugin" caption="Figure 12.
-The Tooltip plugin allows the display of variables" %}
+{% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-10.gif" alt="A second animated map showing a more complex set of data displayed with the Tooltip plugin" caption="Figure 10.
+The Tooltip plugin allows the display of variables." %}

 Adding an information box is complex but it can help users enormously.